 Already a role model in his hometown of Mapoon, a small community outside of Weipa, Royston was chasing his musical dreams in Melbourne when the COVID-19 pandemic hit Australia.
 As a result of strict lockdown measures, the sound of Royston’s live performing opportunities fell silent.

-Moving back to his roots in Far North Queensland, Royston engaged with VPGs Transition to Work Program to build on his strengths and talents and start exploring his employment opportunities.
+Moving back to his roots in Far North Queensland, Royston connected with VPG to build on his strengths and talents and start exploring his employment opportunities.

 With career counselling and intensive pre-employment training, Royston strengthened his work readiness skills, boosting his confidence to explore employment prospects outside of his deeply embedded musical aspirations.